microsoft/AL-Go/Scenarios/secrets.md

 ### Managed identity

-Managed identities cannot be used for this as this is not an Azure resource
+Managed identities cannot be used for submitting to AppSource as the partner center API is not an Azure resource

 ### App Registration (Service to service authentication)